Add new LFE exercises

-One of the easiest ways to add new exercises to the Lisp Flavoured Erlang (LFE) track is to translate them from other language tracks on Exercism.
-This page lists all of the problem specifications in the common pool of exercises which have not yet been implemented in Lisp Flavoured Erlang (LFE).
+One of the easiest ways to add new exercises to the LFE track is to translate them from other language tracks on Exercism.
+This page lists all of the problem specifications in the common pool of exercises which have not yet been implemented in LFE.

 The icon links to the language-independent description of the problem.